 On 03/28/2018 JORA MEHRABI filed a Personal Injury - Motor Vehicle lawsuit against GLADIS SANCHEZ.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are GEORGINA T. RIZK, KRISTIN S. ESCALANTE, MARK A. BORENSTEIN and DANIEL M. CROWLEY.
+The Judges overseeing this case are GEORGINA T. RIZK, KRISTIN S. ESCALANTE, MARK A. BORENSTEIN, DANIEL M. CROWLEY and SERENA R. MURILLO.
 The case status is Pending - Other Pending.

 Pending - Other Pending